Thomas Larkin Thompson

 Thomas Larkin Thompson (May 31, 1838 – February 1, 1898) was an American newspaperman and politician who served one term as a U.S. Representative from California from 1887 to 1889.
 He was the son of Robert Augustine Thompson.

 Early life and career

 Born in Charleston, Virginia (now West Virginia), Thompson attended the common schools and Buffalo Academy, Virginia (now West Virginia).
 He moved to California in 1855 and settled in Sonoma County.
-He established the Petaluma Journal the same year.
+He established the Petaluma Journal (now the Argus-Courier) the same year.
 He purchased the Sonoma Democrat in 1860, and was the editor of that paper.

 Early political activities

 He served as delegate to the Democratic National Convention in 1880 and 1892, and was secretary of state of California from 1883 to 1887.
 He declined to be a candidate for renomination.

 Congress

 Thompson was elected as a Democrat to the 50th United States Congress (March 4, 1887 – March 3, 1889).
 He was an unsuccessful candidate for re-election in 1888 to the 51st Congress.